nextreleaseio/next-release/content/legal/about-us.md

 Our team is focused on making product teams more effective through developer operations.
 We help teams break down communication barriers and improve alignment.
-We’re a Michigan based startup serving software developers around the world.
+We’re a Michigan based company serving software developers around the world.

 ## Our Mission